Details for the 2022-23 Academic Year

-- Current CV, current SME or SFR (maximum 25 pages), summary statement of teaching evaluations (1 page)
+- Current CV, current SFR (including percentages) and a summary statement of teaching evaluations (maximum 25 pages total)

-- Faculty with significant extension responsibilities – impact statement describing how their service philosophy and activities impact the extension community (1 page)
+- Faculty with significant extension responsibilities – impact statement describing how their service philosophy and activities impact the extension community (maximum 1 page)

-- Letter of nomination from a colleague other than the department head addressing the nominee’s qualifications and potential (maximum 2 pages)
+- Letter of nomination from a colleague other than the department head addressing the nominee’s qualifications, current impact and potential contributions (maximum 2 pages)

 - Letter of support from the nominee’s department head (maximum 2 pages)

 - Letter from the dean supporting the nomination at the university level and addressing the nominee’s contributions/impact/value to the department/college/university (maximum 2 pages)

-The letters of support should not only address the nominee’s qualifications but should also provide sufficient information that will help the Provost’s Administrative Advisory Committee evaluate the nominee’s leadership potential in the context of her or his appointment across the realms of responsibility.
+- Letters of support should not only address the nominee’s qualifications but should also provide sufficient information that will help the Administrative Advisory Committee evaluate the nominee’s leadership potential in the context of her or his appointment across the realms of responsibility.